MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ni-winioctl-ioctl_disk_set_drive_layout_ex.md

 When specifying a <b>GUID</b> partition table (GPT) as the <a href="https://msdn.microsoft.com/254e4ea1-d0c8-4033-b8af-e5dbfb7c7da8">PARTITION_STYLE</a> of the <a href="https://msdn.microsoft.com/ec4a1ef9-ff2e-41b3-951b-241c545f256b">CREATE_DISK</a> structure, an application should wait for the MSR partition arrival before sending the <b>IOCTL_DISK_SET_DRIVE_LAYOUT_EX</b> control code.
 For more information about device notification, see <a href="https://msdn.microsoft.com/82094d95-9af3-4222-9c5e-ce2df9bab5e3">RegisterDeviceNotification</a>.

 When creating and manipulating an Extended Boot Record (EBR), the first entry of the EBR should point to the logical drive that immediately follows the EBR and the next EBR should lie after the end of the current logical drive and before the start of the next logical drive.
-For more information, see <a href="Http://go.microsoft.com/fwlink/p/?linkid=145245">Disk Concepts and Troubleshooting</a>.

 If the partition is on a disk formatted as type master boot record (MBR), partition size totals are limited.
 For more information, see the Remarks section of <a href="https://msdn.microsoft.com/8cace6a5-666a-4d35-a557-6bf0564dbe58">IOCTL_DISK_SET_DRIVE_LAYOUT</a>.